-Graphs: causal structure and conditional independence
+■ Graphs: causal structure and conditional independence

-In general, natural image pattern formation is specified by a high-dimensional joint probability, requiring an elaboration of the causal structure that is more complex than the simple SDT model.
-The idea is to represent the probabilistic structure of the joint distribution P(S,L,I) by a Bayes net (e.g. Ripley, 1996}, which is a graphical model that expresses how variables influence each other.
+In general, natural patterns are specified by a high-dimensional joint probability, requiring a complex conditional relationships.
+The idea is to represent the probabilistic structure of the joint distribution P(S,L,I) by a Bayes net (e.g. Ripley, 1996), which is a graphical model that expresses how variables influence each other.
 There are three basic building blocks: converging, diverging, and intermediate nodes.
 For example, multiple (e.g. scene) variables causing a given image measurement, a single variable producing multiple image measurements, or a cause indirectly influencing an image measurement through an intermediate variable.
 These types of influence provide a first step towards modeling the joint distribution and the means to compute probabilities of the unknown variables given known values.

 Components of the generative structure for image patterns involve converging, diverging, and intermediate nodes.
-For example, these could correspond to:multiple (scene) causes {shape S1, illumination S2 giving rise to the same image measurement, I; one cause, S influencing more than one image measurement, {color, I1, brightness, I2}; a scene (or other) cause S, {object identity, S} influencing an image measurement (image contour) through an intermediate variable L (3D shape).
+For example, these could correspond to:multiple (scene) causes $\{\text{shape S1}, \text{illumination S2 giving rise to the same image measurement}, I; one cause, S influencing more than one image measurement, <math>\{\text{color}, \text{I1}, \text{brightness}, \text{I2}\}; \text{ a scene (or other) cause S}, \{\text{object identity}, S\} influencing an image measurement (image contour) through an intermediate variable L (3D shape) .$ p(S1,S2,I)=p(I|S1,S2)p(S1)p(S2)